echo-bravo-yahoo/ego-rock/README.md

 ## Developer Guide
 ### Releasing new releases

-- Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
-- Update your `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.
-- Create new GitHub release using your new version number as the "Tag version".
-Use the exact version number, don't include a prefix `v`.
-See here for an example: https://github.com/obsidianmd/obsidian-sample-plugin/releases
-- Upload the files `manifest.json`, `main.js`, `styles.css` as binary attachments.
-Note: The manifest.json file must be in two places, first the root path of your repository and also in the release.
-- Publish the release.

-> You can simplify the version bump process by running `npm version patch`, `npm version minor` or `npm version major` after updating `minAppVersion` manually in `manifest.json`.
-> The command will bump version in `manifest.json` and `package.json`, and add the entry for the new version to `versions.json`
+- Commit your changes with a useful commit message that does not mention versioning.
+- Run `npm version <patch|minor|major>`.
+- Run `git push && git push $VERSION_TAG`.

 ### Improve code quality with eslint (optional)
 - [ESLint](https://eslint.org/) is a tool that analyzes your code to quickly find problems.
 You can run ESLint against your plugin to find common bugs and ways to improve your code.
 - To use eslint with this project, make sure to install eslint from terminal:
   - `npm install -g eslint`
 - To use eslint to analyze this project use this command: